janreitz/archon/README.md

 - **Entity**: A unique identifier (32-bit integer)
 - **Component**: Plain data structures that hold state
-- **Archetype**: Groups entities with the same component signature for efficient storage
+- **Archetype**: Entities with the same component signature are grouped into Archetypes, which store components in Structure of Arrays (SoA) format.
+This provides cache-efficient access patterns during queries.
 - **World**: Container that manages all entities, components, and their relationships
-- **Query**: Iterate over queried components of all entities that satisfy the query
+- **Query**: Template-based system for iterating over components with compile-time type safety

-### Memory Layout

-Archon uses archetype-based storage where entities with the same component signature are stored together in contiguous memory.
-This provides:

-- **Cache efficiency**: Components are stored in Structure of Arrays (SoA) format
-- **Memory locality**: Related data is stored close together in memory

 ### Query System

-The query system works with any callable - lambdas, functions, or functors.
-It automatically detects if your callable wants the entity ID as an additional parameter:
+The query system supports:
+- Template-based queries: `ecs::Query<Position, Velocity>()`
+- Optional entity parameter: Functions can optionally take `ecs::EntityId` as last parameter
+- Filtering: `.with<Component>()` and `.without<Component>()` methods
+- Const-correctness: Const world references require const component parameters

 ```cpp
 // Lambda without entity